lorentzforces/advent-2023-java/readme.md

 - Bash shell
 - JDK version 21 or later available to Gradle (via system `PATH` or `JAVA_HOME`)

+If you can read basic commands out of a makefile and are somewhat familiar with Gradle, you can skip the first two requirements.

 **To build**

 ```